chloemay-1/mybestidea/README.md

 I would not have made it through the project if it was not for coders alike on [Slack Overflow](https://stackoverflow.com/), and everybody who has ever asked and/or answered a question on both Slack overflow, and our very own Code Institute channels on slack.

-I heavlily relied on the Coders Coffee House code, and the Love Running Project.
+I heavily relied on the Coders Coffee House code, and the Love Running Project.

 I would like to thank both my Mentor, and my class Mentor for all the help